The Cheeky Monkey Media Blog

 Basically, Google stores pages in an AMP cache (think of it like a massive storage container) and pre-renders them for mobile.

 Pre-renders?
 Think of it like prepping for a fancy meal.
 Instead of chopping the vegetables as you go, you chop them up first and have them ready to throw in the pot when they’re needed.

-This makes the pages lightening fast!
+This makes the pages lightning fast!

 What does that look like in real life!?

-Let’s say that you’re trying to load a page on your mobile phone, when the whole thing comes to a frustrating halt because some image on the website is taking forever to load.
+Let’s say that you’re trying to load a page on your mobile phone when the whole thing comes to a frustrating halt because some image on the website is taking forever to load.
 (This usually happens because the image is too large and probably hasn’t been properly optimized, especially for mobile).
 If the website isn’t integrated with AMP, the whole page will momentarily stop loading, because the loading of the text and other features is dependent on that pesky image also loading.

 If, however, the website you’re loading is integrated with AMP, each website component will load separately.
 This means that even if one image is taking a hundred years to load (which by the way would never happen because AMP takes care of that) the rest of the website will still load in a timely manner.
-The images are ‘lazy’ loaded, which means the images don’t even load until the user needs them, as the scroll down the page.
+The images are ‘lazy’ loaded, which means the images don’t even load until the user needs them, as they scroll down the page.